 About the Drhumor Building

-Built in 1895, Drhumor Building, (pronounced “drummer” and named after an Irish lake), is sometimes jokingly called the “Dr. Humor” building by locals.
+Built in 1895, Drhumor Building, (pronounced “drum-ore”), is sometimes jokingly called the “Dr. Humor” building by locals.
+William Johnston Cocke, an attorney who commissioned the construction of the building, chose the name in honor of his grandfather’s ancestral Irish home.
 It’s believed to be the oldest extant commercial building in Asheville, and was purchased by Wachovia Bank in 1929.
 It’s now home to a law firm and was restored in 1996.

 The Drhumor Building features a fanciful series of carved faces amid an ornate carved stone frieze featuring a British royal lion alongside angels, mermaids, shells and other creatures from nature and mythology.
 While they have been called allegorical, at least some of the faces carved by Frederick B. Miles on the Drhumor Building are believed to have been modeled on the faces of local citizens, including the one discussed above.